StagasaurusRex/Shell-Scripts/README.md

-# My bash scripts
+# my bash scripts

 ## playlist
-No options currently.
+Generates a playlist(.m3u) of all video files found recursively in the current directory

-Generates a shuffled playlist(.m3u) of all video files found recursively in the current directory
+-s) Shuffle playlist